k11n/konstellation/website/docs/apps/develop.md

 ## Getting logs

-To pull your apps logs from production, or to tail the logs, you would run the `kon app logs <yourapp>` command.
+To pull app logs from production, or to tail the logs, you would run the `kon app logs <yourapp>` command.
 It will guide you through the process of picking a pod to inspect.

 By default, it'll print the last 100 lines of logs from your container.
 To follow logs, run `kon app logs -f <yourapp>`.

 ## Running locally

-When you need to replicate the in-cluster setup to test your app locally, Konstellation provides a shortcut in doing so.
+When you need to replicate the in-cluster setup to test an app locally, Konstellation provides a shortcut in doing so.

-It has a `local` mode that replicates the in-cluster config for your app.
+It has a `local` mode that replicates the in-cluster config for the app.
 To use this, run `kon app local [--target target] <yourapp>`

 If a target is not passed in, it'll use the first target defined.